 Build Your Future at UNM Hospital

-At UNM Hospital, we know our patients and providers benefit from ensuring our medical assistants, patient care techs and other clinical support staff are equipped with everything they need to provide the best care possible.
+At UNM Hospital, we know our patients and providers benefit from ensuring our medical assistants, patient care techs, and other clinical support staff have everything they need to provide the best care possible.

 How did you start in your career in health care?

 I was a vet tech for about 10 years before starting my career in health care.
 After leaving animal care, I worked as a patient care tech at a couple of different hospitals and decided to pursue a career in nursing.
 Upon receiving my nursing degree, I participated in the RN residency program at UNMH and have worked here ever since.

 What kinds of early career roles are available at UNMH?

 We have a variety of opportunities for those who are in the early stages of their careers.
 We hire both nurse interns and externs.
 Nurse interns are students from the University of New Mexico College of Nursing and nurse externs must be enrolled in a nationally accredited nursing program.
 We provide our interns and externs with hands-on training and real-world experience, so they have the skills they need to be successful as nurses.